New tools to improve performance

 Datis Mohsenipour of Outback Team Building & Training agrees: “Don’t go into the minutia of things.
 Your dashboard should contain high-level KPIs and data that will “alert” you should something be trending in the wrong direction.”

-“If something is trending negatively, your dashboard will catch it and trigger you do look deeper under the hood.”
+“If something is trending negatively, your paid search dashboard will catch it and trigger you do look deeper under the hood.”

-So, what are the most important metrics you should include on your Google Ads dashboard?
+So, what are the most important metrics to track using a custom dashboard software and include on your Google Ads dashboard?

 Webolutions‘ John Tarr thinks you should “focus on cost per conversion, or the most important metric to the client.
 Dashboards have a tendency to get overcomplicated.
 Lead with the most important metric first.”

-This is likely why most marketers only use 3, 4, or 5 metrics on their dashboard:
+This is likely why most marketers only use 3, 4, or 5 metrics on their KPI dashboard:

-Similarly, Grant Higginson of Welby Consulting adds: “It’s critically important that any Google Ads Dashboard include conversion data such as number of conversions, cost per conversion, conversion value, ROAS.
+Similarly, Grant Higginson of Welby Consulting adds: “It’s critically important that any Google Ads performance dashboard includes conversion data such as number of conversions, cost per conversion, conversion value, ROAS.
 By keeping your dashboard conversion & business-goal focused you’ll be able to make better decisions in the long-term.”

 Matt Slaymaker of Folsom Creative also says: “For most clients, conversions will be the number one priority, so they will want to see 1) how many conversions they received, 2) the cost associated with gaining those conversions, and 3) the keywords/campaigns that were responsible for generating the conversions.
 As long as the client is seeing their sales/leads increase in a sustainable, profitable manner – they will be satisfied.”